 The name given to this natural attraction is often used to describe the entire 1,000-foot gorge which shrouds the Carnock Burn, but that’s actually incorrect.

 The Devil’s Pulpit is, instead, a bizarre mushroom-shaped rock located in one area of the winding gully while the surrounding depression is correctly named Finnich Glen.

 The glen is a genuinely beautiful place with sheer-sided red sandstone walls that tower 100 feet overhead in places with walls that are covered by thick green mosses.

 A canopy of trees in the surrounding woodland covers much of the sky so it’s rather dim down there, but when the sun shines through there’s enough light to see the water turn a deep blood-red colour as the sun reflects off the underlying sandstone.

-It’s quite a sight to behold and it has an otherworldly feel that rivals the equally bizarre Fairy Glen on the Isle of Skye in my opinion.
+It’s quite a sight and it has an otherworldly feel that rivals the equally bizarre Fairy Glen on the Isle of Skye in my opinion.